vnmakarov/mum-hash/README.md

 # MUM implementation details

-* Input 64-bit data are randomized by 64x64-bit multiplication and mixing high- and low-parts of the multiplication result by using an addition.
+* Input 64-bit data are randomized by 64x64->128 bit multiplication and mixing high- and low-parts of the multiplication result by using an addition.
   The result is mixed with the current state by using XOR
   * Instead of the addition for mixing high- and low- parts, XOR could be